-Totally inspiring stories abound in the Australian surrogacy & donor communities about the journeys taken by intended parents and the surrogates who assist them.
+Totally inspiring stories abound in the Australian surrogacy & donor communities about the journeys taken by intended parents and the surrogates who assist them in the Aussie October Seminar series may sell out.

 For me, there is huge joy in being able to help hopeful singles and couples to create family.
 Some of them had given up hope before attending an event with Growing Families.
 Some have talked on panels when part-way through the process and are returning this October to share the happy outcomes (John Thompson in Adelaide, Kate Ranger and Michelle Griffin in Perth).